c3-e/spark/docs/sql-ref-syntax-ddl-drop-table.md

     Specifies the table name to be dropped.
 The table name may be optionally qualified with a database name.

     **Syntax:** `[ database_name. ] table_name`

-* **PURGE**

-    If specified, completely purge the table skipping trash while dropping table(Note: PURGE available in Hive Metastore 0.14.0 and later).

 ### Examples